trywilco/wilco-docs/docs/building-your-quest/conditions/github_does_file_contain.md

 # github_does_file_contain

-Category: Github
-Description: Check if file added in PR contains text that matches a regex
-Type: Condition

 ## Description

 **Type**: Condition

-Check if file added in PR contains text that matches a regex
+Checks if the file added in a PR contains text that matches a given regex.

 ## Params

-- **fileName:** file path in the repository
+- **fileName:** The file path in the repository.
-- **regex:** Regex string.
-Value is used as input to `RegExp` ******constructor
+- **regex:** The regex string.
+The value is used as input to for the `RegExp` constructor.

 ## Outputs